Click to Pay with Secure Fields

 Install Secure Fields

-There are two ways to install Secure Fields for use with Click to Pay: either as a Node library or straight off our CDN.
-Currently, Click to Pay is not yet supported with our React SDK.
+There are three ways to install Secure Fields for use with Click to Pay: either as a React library, a Node library or straight off our CDN.

 Initializing secure fields

 With Secure Fields installed it’s now possible to initialize the connection to your instance.
-It expects a checkout session ID you created earlier.
+It expects the checkout session ID you created earlier.

 Create a card form